 The findings were shared openly in the Cardiovascular Disease Knowledge Portal, developed by scientists at the Broad Institute.

-“This collaborative effort represents a substantial advance in the field of coronary artery disease genetics,” said Krishna Aragam, co-first author on the study who is a scientist in the.
+“This collaborative effort represents a substantial advance in the field of coronary artery disease genetics,” said Krishna Aragam, co-first author on the study who is a scientist in the Cardiovascular Disease Initiative at the Broad Institute of MIT and Harvard and a cardiologist at Massachusetts General Hospital.
 “We hope that our approach encourages groups engaged in GWAS of other traits and diseases to systematically interrogate genetic loci with several orthogonal lines of evidence, and to make resources widely available for others to query.
 Such studies don’t end with the publication of gene lists – rather, they pave the way for new mechanistic inquiries.”

 The team hopes that other researchers will use their findings to further explore the functional impacts of the likely causal genes.

-The work involved nearly a hundred researchers from more than 20 countries, with collaborators from the Broad Institute of the Massachusetts Institute of Technology (MIT) and Harvard, University of Oxford, University of Michigan, University of Leicester, University of Munich, and University of Lubeck.
+The work involved nearly a hundred researchers from more than 20 countries, with key roles played by Tao Jiang, Anuj Goel, Stavroula Kanoni, Brooke Wolford, Deepak Atri, Rajat M Gupta, Jeanette Erdmann, Nilesh J Samani, Heribert Schunkert, Hugh Watkins, Cristen J Willer, Panos Deloukas, and Sekar Kathiresan.
+Collaborating institutions include University of Oxford, Queen Mary University of London, University of Michigan, University of Leicester, University of Munich, and University of Lubeck.

 The work was funded in part by the National Heart, Lung, and Blood Institute, National Institutes of Health, U.S. Department of Health and Human Services, National Human Genome Research Institute, American Heart Association, the UK Medical Research Council, Health Data Research UK, and the British Heart Foundation.